Robert Hansen: First crimes

-Murders
+Murders and capture

 Hansen is believed to have begun killing around 1972.
-His modus operandi was to pick up a prostitute in his car and force her at gunpoint to his home, where he would rape her; he would then fly her out to a secluded area and "hunt" her as if she were wild game before shooting or stabbing her.
+His modus operandi is believed to have been to stalk a woman to learn her habits, eventually picking her up in his car and forcing her at gunpoint into his home, where he would rape her, then stab or shoot her.
+Some of the women Hansen murdered were sex workers; many were teenagers.

-It is believed by some that Hansen's first murder victim was 18-year-old Celia "Beth" van Zanten.
+It is believed by authorities that Hansen's first murder victim was 18-year-old Celia van Zanten.
 Van Zanten was kidnapped on December 22, 1971, and froze to death in the wilderness after escaping from her abductor; her body was discovered on December 25.
-Van Zanten's abduction occurred three days after Hansen assaulted a prostitute and four days before the prostitute turned him in.
-While there are some similarities to Hansen's modus operandi and Van Zanten's abduction, there is no conclusive evidence that he was her attacker, and he himself has denied involvement in her death.
+The abduction occurred three days after Hansen committed his assault on the sex worker for which he was imprisoned.
+While there are some similarities between Hansen's modus operandi and Van Zanten's abduction, there is no conclusive evidence linking him to the attack and Hansen himself denied involvement.

 On June 13, 1983, Hansen offered 17-year-old Cindy Paulson $200 to perform oral sex; when she got into the car, he pulled out a gun and drove her to his home in Muldoon.
 There, he held her captive and proceeded to rape and torture her.
-She later told police that after Hansen chained her by the neck to a post in the house's basement, he took a nap on a nearby couch.
-When he awoke, he put her in his car and took her to Merrill Field airport, where he told her that he intended to "take her out to his cabin" (a shack in the Knik River area of the Matanuska-Susitna Valley accessible only by boat or bush plane).
-Paulson, crouched in the back seat of the car with her wrists cuffed in front of her body, saw a chance to escape when Hansen was busy loading the cockpit of his airplane, a Piper PA-18 Super Cub.
-While Hansen's back was turned, Paulson crawled out of the back seat, opened the driver's side door, and ran toward nearby Sixth Avenue.
+Paulson later told police that after Hansen chained her by the neck to a post in his basement, he took a nap on a nearby couch.
+When he awoke, he put her in his car and took her to Merrill Field, where he told her that he intended to take her to his shack near the Knik River area of the Matanuska-Susitna Valley, accessible only by boat or bush plane.
+Paulson, crouched in the back seat of Hansen's car with her wrists cuffed in front of her body, saw a chance to escape when he was busy loading the cockpit of his airplane, a Piper PA-18 Super Cub.
+While Hansen's back was turned, Paulson crawled out of the back seat, opened the driver's side door and ran toward nearby Sixth Avenue.

-Paulson later told police that she had left her blue sneakers on the passenger side floor of the sedan's backseat as evidence that she had been in the car.
-Hansen panicked and chased her, but Paulson made it to Sixth Avenue first and managed to flag down a passing truck.
-The driver, Robert Yount, alarmed by Paulson's disheveled appearance, stopped and picked her up.
+Paulson later told police that she had left her blue sneakers on the passenger side floor of the sedan's backseat as evidence that she had been in Hansen's car.
+Hansen panicked and chased her, but Paulson reached Sixth Avenue and managed to flag down a passing truck.
+The driver, Robert Yount, alarmed by Paulson's disheveled appearance, stopped and offered assistance.
 He drove her to the Mush Inn, where she jumped out of the truck and ran inside.
-While she pleaded with the clerk to phone her boyfriend at the Big Timber Motel, Yount continued on to work, where he called the police to report the barefoot, handcuffed girl.
+While Paulson pleaded with the clerk to phone her boyfriend at the Big Timber Motel, Yount continued on to work, where he called the police to report the incident.